ArnaudWald/webradio-tab/README.md

   - Other radios

 - Volume control
-- Retrieve song properties (title, artist, cover image) and show it somewhere

-(DONE) Only one audio object, and the script changes the source URL
+(DONE) Retrieve song properties (title, artist, cover image) and show it somewhere (DONE) Only one audio object, and the script changes the source URL

 # Running